Clive Sinclair: Sinclair Vehicles and market decline

 As Sinclair Research continued to be successful, Sinclair launched a new company, Sinclair Vehicles Ltd., in March 1983 to develop electric vehicles, using 10% of the capital generated by Sinclair Research and selling some of his own shares to fund the new venture.
 Sinclair had an interest in electric vehicles since the 1970s at Sinclair Radionics, and had been working with Tony Wood Rogers, a former Radionics employee, since 1979 to start developing prototypes of a new vehicle for the market.
 The company's only product was the Sinclair C5 which launched in January 1985.

 The Sinclair C5 was considered a significant failure, having been developed without any market research.
 It was widely criticised and widely ridiculed for its high price, its toy-like appearance, lack of safety features and exposure to the elements, and the need for the user to pedal the vehicle up steeper hills.
-Whilst Sinclair had anticipated 100,000 C5's would be sold in the first year, only 14,000 units were produced and 4,500 sold before the C5 line was terminated in August that same year.
+Whilst Sinclair had anticipated 100,000 C5's would be sold in the first year, 14,000 units were produced and 4,500 sold before the C5 line was terminated in August that same year.

-Another noted misfire for Sinclair was the Sinclair Research TV80, a flatscreen portable mini television utilising a cathode ray tube, which took several years to develop, and by the time the TV80 was ready for market in 1983, the Sony Watchman had been released in Japan in 1982.
+Another noted misfire for Sinclair was the Sinclair Research TV80, a flatscreen portable mini television utilising a cathode-ray tube, which took several years to develop, and by the time the TV80 was ready for market in 1983, the Sony Watchman had been released in Japan in 1982.
 Furthermore, LCD television technology was already in advanced development to bypass the limitations of CRT.
-The TV80 was a commercial flop, only 15,000 units being produced.
+The TV80 was considered a commercial flop, with 15,000 units being produced.
 Despite these commercial failures, both the C5 and TV80 have since been considered products ahead of their time, with the C5 a precursor to the modern day electric car and the TV80 comparable to watching videos on smartphones.